andkrau/NuanceResurrection/README.md

 ## Usage (Linux)

-The Linux version can load games directly from ISO or ZIP/RAR/7z files:
+The Linux version can load games directly from ISO, CHD or ZIP/RAR/7z files (plus executables and .CD packages):

 ```bash
 ./nuance /path/to/game.zip